arnaldovitor/bovw-cam/README.md

 ![alt text](./assets/view-cat.png)

-This repository contains the code and implementation for the paper titled "BoVW-CAM: Visual Explanation from Bag of Visual Words."
+This repository contains the code and implementation for the paper titled "BoVW-CAM: Visual Explanation from Bag of Visual Words".
 The paper was presented at the 11th Brazilian Conference on Intelligent Systems (BRACIS 2022).

 # Abstract